cstefanache/cstefanache.github.io/_posts/2016-08-02-gun-db-artificial-knowledge-sharing.md

     optimisations = gun.get('optimisations');
 ```

-The advantage of using GunDB is that you can **act on data change**.
+The advantage of using GunDB is that you can **act on data changes**.
-In order to keep the swarms in sync, on any change of the *shwefel* key value for the *optimisations* data object, the server value (*serverOptimal*) will be stored locally for later checks.
+In order to keep the swarms in sync, when any changes to the *shwefel* value on the *optimisations* object happens, we will also store the server value (*serverOptimal*) locally to compare against it later.
-If the server value is equal with 1e10 then this is marked as a global reset event for the swarms and all the running instances will clear their server value, clear the local storage and reset the population.
+If the server value is equal to 1e10 then this is marked as a global reset value for the swarms and all the running instances will clear their server value and clear their local storage and reset the population.
-In this case, GunDB serves as an excellent notification engine for decision making for distributed software instances - with this implementation I was able to clear and restart the instances at home remotely.
+In this case, GunDB serves as an excellent notification engine for decision making in distributed software instances - with this implementation I was able to clear and restart the instances at home remotely.

 ```javascript